Guided Tour

 Buy Istanbul Explorer Pass Now

-Basilica Cistern Istanbul
+Basilica Cistern Guided Tour in Istanbul

 Where Is the Basilica Cistern?

-Basilica Cistern History
+History of the Basilica Cistern

-Medusa Heads: Legends and Mysteries
+Medusa Heads: Myths, Meanings, and Theories

-What to Expect Inside the Basilica Cistern
+What to Expect During the Guided Tour

-Important Visitor Tips
+Important Visitor Information

-Plan Your Visit Today
+Plan Your Guided Visit Today

 Frequently Asked Questions

-How much time is needed for a Basilica Cistern?
+How Much Time Is Needed for a Basilica Cistern?

 A typical visit to the Basilica Cistern takes around 30 to 45 minutes.
 This gives you enough time to walk through the cistern, take photos, admire the Medusa heads, and absorb the unique underground ambiance.

-How do I get into the Basilica Cistern?
+How Do I Get Into the Basilica Cistern?

 Basilica Cistern is located in Istanbul’s Sultanahmet area, just a short walk from Hagia Sophia.
 You can easily reach it by taking the T1 tram line and getting off at Sultanahmet station.
 The entrance is well-marked and sits right across from Hagia Sophia.

-Is there a dress code for the Basilica Cistern?
+Is There a Dress Code for the Basilica Cistern?

 There is no strict dress code for visiting the Basilica Cistern.
 However, it is advisable to wear comfortable shoes due to the wet and occasionally slippery floors.
 Light jackets may also be useful, as the underground space can feel cool.

-When was the Basilica Cistern built?
+When Was the Basilica Cistern Built?

 The Basilica Cistern was built in 532 AD during the reign of Byzantine Emperor Justinian I. It was constructed to store and supply water for the Great Palace and surrounding buildings in Constantinople.